globulario/Globular/README.md

         })
 }
 ```
 Has you can see, the *globular* object contain a reference to all services that you have define one your application server.
+With gRpc-Web distant object are used just like local one.
+As an application developper I found it more natural to work with object than http call.

+#### Connect more than one service at time.
-You are not limited to one server connection, to connect your application to another server all you have to do to create a new *Globular* object and specify a different configuration,
+You are not limited to one server connection, to connect your application to another server all you have to do is to create a new *Globular* object and specify a different configuration as parameter,
 ```javascript
 var myOtherServer = new Globular({
   "Name": "MyOtherSeverName",